oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP_trial.md

-## STEP 1: Set up your ATP Database Wallet
+## Step 1: Set up your ATP Database Wallet

 We need to extract the ATP Database wallet file into the OCI Cloud shell.
 Open the OCI Cloud shell.